Jake200211/Object-Oriented-Programming/Final Project/README.md

 What you must do is download the .java file and run it in a program that accepts .java files.

+# Tests
+I used JUnit4 to test my project.

 # Contributors

 The only contributor to this project was myself.
 I've been really excited for this project so I've spent a lot of time from the past week or 2 on this project.